Physician Assistant Studies (MHS)

 The program attempts for every student to have a well-rounded clinical experience, as best achieved through a variety of clinical sites.
 To maximize one’s learning, students will rotate through academic health centers, military institutions and rural facilities in Mobile, Pensacola, and the Mississippi Gulf Coast.
 Rural rotations in Primary Care and Pediatrics are required.
 The program considers any rotation within 75 miles as commutable.

 Program policies strictly prohibit the program, its academic and clinical affiliates and preceptors from employing any PA students, or utilizing them in lieu of administrative office or clinical staff while attending the program.
 PA students are also strongly discouraged from accepting any other employment while attending the program.
 Employment while in the program has the potential to negatively impact the student's rigorous PA training curriculum.

 Please visit our web site for information about the program's success at

-- A grade of "C" on a final clinical rotation grade.
+3. A grade of "C" on the final clinical rotation grade

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the University of South Alabama Physician Assistant Program sponsored by the University of South Alabama.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.